 Disease, pests, and problems

-Stressed trees may exhibit needle diseases and insect problems.
+Stressed trees susceptible to needle diseases and insect problems.

 Disease, pest, and problem resistance